florob95/forge-cli/README.md

 # Forge CLI

-**Forge** is a Node.js CLI that allows you to initialize projects from predefined templates by cloning Git repositories.
+**forge-cli** is a Node.js Cli that allows you to initialize projects from predefined templates by cloning Git repositories.

 ## Installation